Lay3rLabs/cw-middleware/README.md

 * Local on-chain
 * Remote on-chain

-In other words: test functionality is shared between all these different requirements, making it painless to switch between e.g. mocks on-chain and ecdsa off-chain for common tests, while still supporting specific functionality as needed in isolated parts of the codebase
+Code is generally shared between all these different requirements.
+So, for example, it's very easy to switch between mock on-chain and ecdsa off-chain for common tests that hit "wavs service" code, while still supporting mock-specific tests.

-Functionality can also be shared between tests and non-tests, such as CLI
+Functionality can also be shared between tests and non-tests, such as CLI and components

 Additionally, a docker image is provided (TODO!) such that consumers can bring the middleware into their project with ease.